Do you know where your money is going?

 The app works to find users various ways to cut your expenses and save money.

-In fact, to date, Truebill has saved its user over $14 million by canceling subscriptions, lowering bills, and getting them refunds.
+In fact, to date, Truebill has saved its satisfied users over $100 million by canceling subscriptions, lowering bills, and getting them refunds.

 Using the app to help you cut expenses is simple as you will see below.

 Truebill works by finding users various ways to cut expenses and save money.